She is not an AI assistant. She is the system that holds your family's life.

 Will my kids become dependent on an app?

 The student task view is a check-in, not a destination.
-Your child opens it to see what to do next, then closes it and goes do the actual work: reading, writing, math, science, whatever your curriculum calls for.
+Your child opens it to see what to do next, then closes it and goes and does the actual work: reading, writing, math, science, whatever your curriculum calls for.
 Most students spend less than two minutes in the app per task check-off.
 The screen time is the coordination layer.
 The education happens away from the screen.

 What if I start relying on Clara and then the app goes away?